 Compensation will be paid to each full fare paying adult in the booking.
 Any children not paying the adult price will receive 50% of these amounts.
 Children or adults on free places will not receive any standard payment.

-In the case of major changes (such as those that will lower the basic price of your holiday or that would cause your holiday to cease being a package holiday) will be treated by us as a different holiday and cancellation charges apply.
-Changes to your accommodation and flight within 70 days prior to departure will also be treated by us as a different holiday and will also incur cancellation charges.
+In the case of major changes (such as those that will lower the basic price of your holiday or that would cause your holiday to cease being a package holiday) these will be treated by us as a different holiday and cancellation charges apply.
+Changes to your accommodation and flight within 62 days prior to departure will also be treated by us as a different holiday and will also incur cancellation charges.

 If you wish to make a change to your holiday whilst in resort (i.e. extending or reducing your holiday or changing accommodation) this will be subject to availability.
 Any such changes must be advised to us in writing either via our local office or our head office in London.
-Any additional costs including administration fees must be paid locally.
+Any additional costs including administration fees must be paid in advance.

 Once tickets (including e-tickets) have been issued and sometimes even before they have been issued, any changes at all to the ticket (including initials) will result in you having to pay for the cancelled ticket and buy a new ticket at the full cost.
-Therefore it is important that you take great care when providing names and departure details.
+Therefore, it is important that you take great care when providing names and departure details.

 To cover the cost of processing your cancellation and to compensate us for the risk that we may not be able to resell your holiday, the cancellation charges below are payable (including extras) from the date we receive written confirmation.
 The more notice you give us, the less we charge.
 The person who made the booking is responsible for this charge.

 Please remember that for some holiday arrangements (in particular scheduled carriers) the cancellation charges may be 100% cancellation fee as soon as the booking is made and the ticket issued.
 In these instances, the charges below are as a % of the cost of all the remaining arrangements and the non-refundable charges will be added to these.